-In the same spirit, our framework goes beyond frequentist consistency properties in that it does not assume the data to be i.i.d. from a true distribution.
-If, on the other hand, one were willing to make this assumption, consistency of the model with respect to each prior would entail merging of opinions (Question a.).
-However, this does not provide an answer to the merging rate (Question b.): indeed, if we manage to find the contraction rate for each prior to the truth, this could be (and usually is) considerably slower than the merging rate.
-As an extreme example, consider using the same prior twice: the distance between the posteriors is always zero, independently of its contraction rate to the truth.
-Thus, not only our framework has the advantage of not using strict assumptions on the data-generating process, it also provides new prospectives when one is willing to put them.
+\emph{Frequentist consistency and contraction rates.} In the same spirit, our framework goes beyond frequentist consistency properties in that it does not assume the data to be i.i.d. from a true distribution.
+However, if one were willing to make this assumption, consistency of the model with respect to each prior would entail merging of opinions but would not provide meaningful information about the convergence rate.
+Indeed the contraction rate of each prior to the truth could be (and usually is) considerably slower than the merging rate.
+For example, in this work we show that two Dirichlet processes with different parameters always merge at the rate 1/$n$, independently of the dimension of the space.
+This is much faster than the parametric rate of $1/\sqrt{n}$, which is the best possible one for the contraction rate, and moreover we expect the latter to deteriorate when the dimension increases.
+A merging rate that is faster than the contraction rate for a class of priors may suggest that it is the empirical part of the posterior - rather than the prior - that is slowing down convergence.
+Thus, not only our framework has the advantage of not putting assumptions on the data-generating process, it also provides new perspectives when one is willing to put them.\\